frederikseersholm/blast_getLCA/README.md

 cd blast_getLCA-master
 ```
 #### 2) Run the script prepare_getLCA_script.sh
-This script downloads the NCBI taxonomy files nodes.dmp and names.dmp to the folder 'taxdump', and adds the paths to the files in the python script (expected run time ~1min).
+This script downloads the NCBI taxonomy files nodes.dmp and names.dmp to the folder 'taxdump', and adds the paths to the files in the python script (expected run time ~1 min).
 ```
 bash prepare_getLCA_script.sh
 ```
 #### 3) Run the script on the supplied test blast-file, modified for the blast_getLCA algorithm
 Please make sure that you are using python 2.7 for this step.
 This can be specified by calling 'python2.7' instead of just 'python'.
-Expected run time ~1min.
+Expected run time ~1 min.
 ```
 python blast_getLCA.py test.taxid.blast
 ```